-Volvo V90 Recharge hybrid running costs
+Volvo V90 Recharge hybrid costs, insurance, warranty & tax

 Pure-electric running means short commutes can be done without burning fuel, but the Volvo V90 Recharge T6 hybrid will be expensive to insure